-2. The Role of the School Counsellor
+3. The Role of the School Wellbeing Counsellor

-The overall aim is to effectively implement a counselling service that meets Doha British School's goals to provide all students the opportunity to achieve their best, enabling pupils to thrive.
-The School Counsellor will support the developmental, emotional, social and academic needs of the student body to promote wellbeing and success.
+3.1 The overall aim is to effectively implement a counselling service that meets Doha British School's goals to provide all students the opportunity to achieve their best, enabling pupils to thrive.
+The School Wellbeing Counsellor will support the developmental, emotional, social and academic needs of the student body to promote wellbeing and success.

-Doha British School has a school counselling service available to all staff, students and their families.
-The role of the counsellor is to:
+3.2 Doha British School has a school counselling service available to all staff, students and their families.
+The role of the Wellbeing Counsellor is to:

 - Implement effective student and staff support and guidance.
-This includes understanding self and others, coping strategies, peer relationships and social skills, communication, problem solving, decision-making, conflict resolution, and study skills. - Provide individual and small group counselling to deal with issues such as self-image and self-esteem, personal adjustment, family issues, loss and grief, interpersonal concerns, academic development, and behaviour. - Assist parents and the school community with information regarding mental health issues and challenges. - Work proactively with the school community to promote and foster student wellbeing.
+This includes understanding self and others, coping strategies, peer relationships and social skills, communication, problem solving, decision-making, conflict resolution, and study skills. - Provide individual and small group counselling to deal with issues such as self- image and self-esteem, personal adjustment, family issues, loss and grief, interpersonal concerns, academic development, and behaviour. - Assist parents and the school community with information regarding mental health issues and challenges. - Work proactively with the school community to promote and foster student wellbeing.

-3. Aims of the School Counselling Policy
+4. Aims of the School Counselling Policy